 10 plates each of these products are packed in three plastic bags.
 The plastic bags used for packaging of these products consist of polyethylene/ polyethylene terephthalate (=PE/PET).
 The inner plastic bag contains a SORB-IT® silica gel desiccant bag.
-White cartons are used for packaging the bagged stacks.
+The triple-bagged stacks are packaged in white cartons.